samwilkins333/Batcher/README.md

 Dispatching upload for Sparrow at ~7706 ms
 Dispatching upload for Shark at ~12152 ms

-NAIVE
+STRICT

-Naive test with a 1 megabyte threshold!
+Strict test with a 1 megabyte threshold!
 Dispatching upload for Cow,Sparrow,Shark at ~3002 ms

-Naive test with a 500 kilobyte threshold!
+Strict test with a 500 kilobyte threshold!
 Dispatching upload for Cow,Sparrow at ~3005 ms Dispatching upload for Shark at ~6009 ms

-Naive test with a 200 kilobyte threshold!
+Strict test with a 200 kilobyte threshold!
 Dispatching upload for Cow at ~3006 ms
 Dispatching upload for Sparrow at ~6009 ms
 Dispatching upload for Shark at ~9015 ms